retirement living mississauga

 • Are there areas of your Mom or Dad’s life that would benefit from extra support so they could be more independent?

-• Are there any risks to their health and safety by remaining in their own home?
+• Are there any risks to their health and safety by remaining in their home?

 • Can your parents still make sound decisions about their health and well-being?

-• Are they able to manage their own money and keep up with financial obligations, like bills and living expenses?
+• Can they manage their money and keep up with financial obligations like bills and living expenses?

-This isn’t an exhaustive list and there will be certain questions and considerations that will be unique to your Mom or Dad’s situation.
+This isn’t an exhaustive list, and specific questions and considerations will be unique to your Mom or Dad’s situation.
 There are no right or wrong answers either.
-But by being aware of your parents’ function and autonomy, you will be better equipped to gauge where they are on their journey of needing a more supportive care environment – whether now or into the future.
+But by being aware of your parents’ function and autonomy, you will be better equipped to gauge where they are on their journey of needing a more supportive care environment – now or in the future.

-If you would like to know how to best support your parents in a late-in-life transition, an Accredited Senior Agent is a great resource.
-We have special training and expertise as it relates to seniors and their living options so you can make the best decision for your loved ones based on their circumstances.
+If you want to know how to support your parents in a late-in-life transition, a Lifestyle55+ Affiliate (formerly an Accredited Senior Agent) is a great resource.
+We have special training and expertise related to seniors and their living options so you can make the best decision for your loved ones based on their circumstances.

-To learn more, please contact me, Deborah Clerk, Real Estate Sales Representative and ASA at Keller Williams Realty Associates, Brokerage, in Mississauga, Ontario, for sound advice to guide your decision.
+To learn more, please get in touch with me, Deborah Clerk, Real Estate Sales Representative and ASA at Keller Williams Realty Associates, Brokerage, in Mississauga, Ontario, for sound advice to guide your decision.

 Post a comment